-In this article, we'll share some of the insights we gathered from our season of putting these boards through the wringer.
+Overwhelmed yet?
+In this article, we'll share some of the insights we gathered from our season of putting these planks through the wringer.
 This article is targeted at people looking for one product that can do it all.
-Although it would be too easy to have a different model for every condition, we recognize this isn't practical for most folks.
-This article will go over the basics of construction and design and will give some advice about what to consider when buying a new pair.
+Although it would be too easy to have a different model for every condition, we recognize that skis are expensive and storage space is limited, and having a 20 ski quiver is not practical.
+This article will go over the basics of construction and design while giving some advice about what to consider when buying a new pair.

 So Many Choices